-The Seattle Journal of Environmental Law (SJEL) is the first student-run environmental law journal in the state of Washington.
-SJEL's primary function is to publish high quality articles on a wide variety of environmental topics, and publication takes places on a rolling basis in the cutting-edge online journal format.
-SJEL is run by students who are eager to explore environmental issues, improve their writing skills, and be actively involved in academic discourse.
-Seattle University School of Law students manage every aspect of SJEL, from communicating with authors to editing articles to publishing the journal.
-In addition to featuring work by leading environmental law scholars, SJEL encourages student writing and publishes student pieces.
-SJEL publishes articles on a variety of issues in natural resources law, environmental policy, law and economics, international environmental law, and other topics relating to law and the environment.
+The Seattle Journal of Technology, Environmental & Innovation Law (SJTEIL), formerly known as the Seattle Journal of Environmental Law (SJEL), is the evolution of the first student-run environmental law journal in the state of Washington.
+With a new broder mission that includes technology and innovation research as well as the environment, SJTEIL's primary function now is to publish high quality articles on a wide variety of environmental and technology topics, and publication takes places on a rolling basis in the cutting-edge online journal format.
+SJTEIL is run by students who are eager to explore environmental and technology issues, improve their writing skills, and be actively involved in academic discourse.
+Seattle University School of Law students manage every aspect of SJTEIL, from communicating with authors, editing the articles, and publishing the journal.
+In addition to featuring work by leading environmental law scholars, SJTEIL encourages student writing and publishes student pieces.
+SJTEIL further encourages the exploration of cutting-edge issues and publishes articles on a variety of issues in natural resources law, environmental policy, international environmental law, policy surrounding innovation and start-ups, and other topics relating to the law and technology.

 Golf Course Land Positive Effects on the Environment

 Borderless Commons Under Attack?
 Reconciling Recent Supreme Court Decisions with Watershed scale Management